Eddie Fiola: Career in BMX

-In 1990 he is riding for Vans and Bully touring with Josh White and Scotty Freeman.
+In 1990 he was riding for Vans and Bully, touring with Josh White and Scotty Freeman.

-In 1992 he is still doing shows with some support from GT and Vans.
+In 1992 he was still doing shows with some support from GT and Vans.

-In 2004 he hooks up with Redline BMX.
+In 2004 he hooked up with Redline BMX.

-In 2005 he is interviewed in the film Joe Kid on a Stingray, the history of BMX.
+In 2005 he was interviewed in the film Joe Kid on a Stingray, the history of BMX.

-In 2006 he performs a July 4 BMX show with Todd Anderson in Orange County, California.
+In 2006 he performed a July 4 BMX show with Todd Anderson in Orange County, California.

-In 2008 he is awarded with a white GT pro Performer at the OS-BMX gathering as a tribute to his achievements.
+In 2008 he was awarded with a white GT pro Performer at the OS-BMX gathering as a tribute to his achievements.